bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[37]'
       -
         type: text
-        text: " as opposed to assimilation into Canadian society (Alfred & Corntassel 2005, p.601).
-In other words, their claim reinforces First Nation primacy of the Indigenous lifeworld in national and international relations. \_Corntassel & Woons (2018) believe it is possible to “share power” at the nation-state and global system levels by “reinvigorating treaties with the natural world, (re)establishing alliances between Indigenous peoples and/or Indigenous advocacy in diplomatic activities within global forums”.
-This proposition promotes increased opportunity for engaging with pluri-versality and genuine reconciliation at the international realm."
+        text: " instead of assimilation into Canadian society (Alfred & Corntassel 2005, p.601).
+Their claim serves to reinforce the primacy of the Indigenous lifeworld in national and international relations. \_Corntassel & Woons (2018) suggest that it is possible to “share power” at the nation-state and global system levels by “reinvigorating treaties with the natural world, (re)establishing alliances between Indigenous peoples and/or Indigenous advocacy in diplomatic activities within global forums”.
+Recognition of the Indigenous lifeworld brings to the forefront the importance of pluriversality as a means of achieving genuine reconciliation in the international realm."
   -
     type: paragraph
     content: